 I used three 12 volt 12 ah batteries.
 They sit side-by-side 3 in a row just fine you may have to add some extra long wires.

-Razor solders the battery pack harness wires onto the batteries for good reason because if the wires are not soldered onto the batteries and are connected with push-on terminals then they tend to come loose after a while and cause problems down the road.
+Razor solders the battery pack harness wires onto the batteries for good reason because if the wires are not soldered onto the batteries and are connected with push-on terminals then they may become loose after a while and cause problems with charging and/or with the scooter running properly down the road.

-It seems like maybe they designed the EcoSmart scooter for 12Ah batteries and then at the last minute decided to use 7Ah batteries instead to help keep the cost down.
-For even more runtime than 12Ah batteries, we carry 12V 15Ah batteries which are the exact same size as 12V 12Ah batteries and will provide 25% more runtime.
+It seems to me like they designed the EcoSmart scooter for three 12Ah batteries and then at the last minute decided to use three 7Ah batteries instead to help keep the cost down.
+For even more runtime than the 36V 12Ah battery pack, we carry the 36V 15Ah battery pack which will provide 25% more runtime.

 Three 12V 12Ah or 15Ah Batteries Installed In the Razor EcoSmart Scooter